silaspe/maths/docs/geomatric_algebra.md

 \vdots & \vdots & \vdots & \vdots &  & \vdots \\
 -(x e_d) u_d v_1 & -(y e_d) u_d v_2 & -(z e_d) u_d v_3 & -(w e_d) u_d v_4 & \dots &  \\ \end{bmatrix} $$

 $$ \text{It was really frustrating to write a plus in between, so I just gave up.
-Just assume that the results above and below are summed together (I kept swiching between "Just assume that the result above is summed together" and "Just assume that the results above and below are summed together").} $$
+Just assume that the results above and below are summed together (I kept swiching between "Just assume that the result above is summed together" and "Just assume that the results above and below are summed together") (you can assume that every matrix on this page is a sum).} $$

 $$ \text{Here's an idea!
 Square the vector.} $$